'Strong earthquake': 5.8 shake felt in Wellington, Central NZ

 A 4.8 magnitude earthquake occurred 110 km north-east of Whangamata at 4.28pm today, GeoNet reported.

-"The quake was 225km deep and the shaking was weak close to the quake," GeoNet said.
+"The quake was 225km deep and the shaking was weak close to the quake," GeoNet said of that quake.

 "The quake may have been felt in Opotiki, Tauranga, Te Aroha, Te Kaha, Thames, Whakaari/White Island, Whakatane, Whangamata, Whitianga, and surrounding localities."